 Using the Medical Model

 Because mental health is complex, insurance companies utilize a medical model to determine necessary treatment specifications.
 They will only pay for services for medical reasons, which require a diagnosis.
 While many people do seek therapy for help with a specific diagnosis, this can get tricky with those who do not meet all the qualifiers or are only seeking therapy for growth and personal development.
 In these scenarios, a therapist is forced to apply less than perfect labels to get claims approved, risks having claims get denied and not getting paid, or is forced terminate therapy altogether.

 Requiring A Diagnosis

 Following along with the previous reason, insurance companies require a diagnosis to pay for treatment.
 While some people may not care about having a diagnosis, or even want one to help better understand their situation, an official diagnosis on record can come up in other scenarios that may prevent you from taking certain life paths.
 For example, some job fields (such as military, government, aviation, security, even some professional schools) can require medical records and not hire you if you have a mental health history.
 Mental health records may also affect your ability to own a firearm or gain life insurance.
 Ultimately, having a diagnosis on record via an insurance company may bite you later.

 Sliding Scale Fees

-Because I do not take insurance, I do take a limited amount of clients through the Open Path Psychotherapy Collective to support clients who are unable to pay the full session fee.
-This enables a wider reach of people to attain my services.
+Because we do not take insurance, we do take a limited amount of clients through the Open Path Psychotherapy Collective to support clients who are unable to pay the full session fee.
+This enables a wider reach of people to attain services.